SilverLining - 5 Years of Impact: Scientific Research

 SilverLining Stratospheric Aerosol Intervention (SSAI) Program

 In 2022, SilverLining convened experts in stratospheric science and aerospace from NASA, NOAA and various universities to define a roadmap for research on the processes related to the effects of aerosols in the stratosphere essential to understanding and projecting effects of the introduction of aerosols and other material into the stratosphere from various potential sources, including wildfires, space and air traffic and stratospheric aerosol injection (SAI), the most prominent form of rapid climate intervention.
-From this roadmap and community of experts, SilverLining commenced a research program that now includes laboratory, chamber and small-scale field studies interfaced with modeling and various scales, that together are designed to improve model projections of the effects of the SAI at scales potentially large enough to significantly impact the climate or environment.
+SilverLining commenced a research program that now includes laboratory studies interfaced with modeling at various scales, along with the design of process studies in the atmosphere that together are designed to improve model projections of the effects of the SAI at scales potentially large enough to significantly impact the climate or environment.
 The SSAI program interfaces with ARISE to inform model representations and simulations of global climate effects and impacts.

 Since its inception, the SSRI program has achieved several milestones in fundamental science on aerosol processes for sulfur dioxide and other material, including high-fidelity aerosol-chemistry plume model simulations of stratospheric conditions and aerosol plumes.